Jobs-to-be-Done Prompts: 12 Templates for JTBD Interviews and Statements

 • Pre-MVP customer discovery

-• Re-positioning existing products
+• Re-positioning an existing product

 • Sharpening landing-page copy